Traditional Plant-Based Cooking

 Instructions

-• Add the apple cider vinegar or lemon juice to the plant milk and mix well.
+• Add the apple cider vinegar or lemon juice to the milk and mix well.
+Set aside until needed or leave to sit for at least 15 minutes.

-• Mix through the dried fruit.
+• Mix through the dried currants.

 • Once a dough has nearly formed tip the dough onto a floured surface and gently work it together to a ball.

-For smaller scones pat down to about ½ inch thick/1 ½ cm.
+For smaller scones pat down to about ½ inch thick [1½ cm].

-• If you want taller scones then they have to be quite tall going into the oven.
+• If you want taller scones then they will have to be quite tall going into the oven.

 If you don't have much buttermilk left just use the drips or remnants left on the sides of your jug.